luckypoem/moesocks/README.md

   swapped to another one, for example Salsa20.
 In fact, every shadowsocks user is likely to be using an encryption method that please them the most.
-With this much redundancy of variety of encryptions, each requires years of research, if not ever, to break in, the Great Firewall of China (GFW) is likely to be left with only two options: block any transmission it can not understand using any method, particularly DPI, or leave shadowsocks alone.
+With this much redundancy of variety of encryptions, each requires years of research, if not forever, to break in, the Great Firewall of China (GFW) is likely to be left with only two options: block any transmission it can not understand using any method, particularly DPI, or leave shadowsocks alone.
 So far GFW has chosen the latter.
 Can you see the genius design of shadowsocks